mtwebb/docs/src/pages/concepts.md

 ### Layout

-Graphical representation and some fields that can be overriden by Instances.
+Graphical representation and some Values that can be overriden by Instances.

 ### Behavior